 Because of the special nature of the Family Court, it provides a variety of services to families.
 For example, the Family Counseling Unit provides alcohol and drug screens and supervises visitation, in addition to providing investigative and mediation services to the court.
 Likewise, the Child Support Collections Unit handles the collection and disbursement of child support payments.
-Specialty courts include the Juvenile Drug Court, the Family Treatment Drug Court, the Domestic Violence Court, the Truancy Court, and the Juvenile Re-entry Court.
+Specialty courts include the Juvenile Drug Court, the Family Treatment Drug Court, the Domestic Violence Court, the Truancy Court, the Mental Health Court Clinic, and the Juvenile Re-entry Court.